Resilient Leadership: Thriving In Turbulent Times

 Unrealistic Expectations

 Toxic positivity can foster unrealistic expectations about the nature of success and achievement.
 When resilience is equated with a perpetual state of positivity and an absence of difficulties, it sets unrealistic standards.
-Team members may feel pressure to achieve constant success and happiness, which can lead to feelings of inadequacy when they inevitably encounter setbacks.
+Team members may feel pressure to achieve constant success and happiness, leading to feelings of inadequacy when they inevitably encounter setbacks.
 This unattainable standard can be demoralising and counterproductive.

 Strategies for Balancing Resilience and Authenticity